 If you have any bulimia symptoms, seek medical help as soon as possible.
 If left untreated, bulimia can severely impact your health.

-Talk to your primary care provider or a mental health provider about your bulimia symptoms and feelings.
+Talk to your primary care provider or a mental health professional about your bulimia symptoms and feelings.
 If you're reluctant to seek treatment, confide in someone about what you're going through, whether it's a friend or loved one, a teacher, a faith leader, or someone else you trust.
 He or she can help you take the first steps to get successful bulimia treatment.

 Helping a loved one with bulimia symptoms

 If you think a loved one may have symptoms of bulimia, have an open and honest discussion about your concerns.
 You can't force someone to seek professional care, but you can offer encouragement and support.
-You can also help find a qualified doctor or mental health provider, make an appointment, and even offer to go along.
+You can also help find a qualified doctor or mental health professional, make an appointment, and even offer to go along.

-Because most people with bulimia are normal weight or slightly overweight, it may not be apparent to others that something is wrong.
+Because most people with bulimia are usually normal weight or slightly overweight, it may not be apparent to others that something is wrong.
 Red flags that family and friends may notice include:

 - Constantly worrying or complaining about being fat